pjkw/Portfolio/README.md

 The player starts by arriving from a distant land in a town port, to give a sense of entry into this world.
 There they are greeted by someone waiting for them, who takes them to the town tavern.
 This way the NPC can give a sense of direction for the player.

+# Game Preview

+Here is the vertical slice walkthrough:

+And you can play the game here: (password: rpg)

 ## Port Blockout

 ![](https://github.com/pjkw/Portfolio/blob/main/images/Port%20Blockout.png)